 About the Department of Economics

-Staff within the Department have undertaken prominent recent work in a number of areas: education economics, labour economics, industrial organisation, international trade, macroeconomics, investment, finance, economic development, applications of nonlinear time series and business history.
+Staff members within the Department have undertaken prominent research projects in a number of areas: education economics, labour economics, industrial organisation, international trade, macroeconomics, financial markets, economic development, political economy, and time-series econometrics.

 The Department of Economics is proud of its reputation for high quality teaching and personal attention to students at all stages of study.